umairadeeb/nodejs-helloworld/README.md

 We need an Ingress controller to access the application on our system that is deployed on Kubernetes.
 Ingress controller can be installed from here: https://kubernetes.github.io/ingress-nginx/deploy/

+#### Helm Client
+Install the latest package of helm client from this path: https://helm.sh/docs/intro/install/ If you have brew installed, you can install helm with command: `brew install helm`

 ### 2. Jenkins Startup
 There is a script named `bootstrap.sh` on the root of this repository.
 Execute this script to start Jenkins on your system.